datoptron/datoptron-website/_pages/withculture.md

           <img class="testi" src="{{ site.baseurl }}/assets/img/ic-testimonial.png">
           <!-- footnote-->
           <p class="footnote">
-            Since 2015, Datoptron has participated in 15+ projects for the count of the Service Centre de Législation (SCL) and the Chancellerie Fédérale Suisse (ChF) aimed at describing, organizing and publishing legislative data in a meaningful way to be easily interpreted by humans and machines alike
+            Since 2010, the team of Datoptron's researchers and developers has participated in more than 20 European projects related to aggregation  and reuse tools for digital cultural heritage.
+The team has acted as one of the main technical partners in the creation and development of the European Digital Library - Europeana and has amassed considerable experience in the realization of web services that allow the aggregation, harmonisation, analysis, discovery, enrichment, and creative reuse of culutral data.
           </p>
           <!-- banner-->
           <div class="banner-wrap">